tsgouros09/DFCM/README.md

 ## Instructions

-Go to Code folder to access the matlab code for the directional source counting framework.
+Go to the [Code](https://github.com/tsgouros09/DFCM/tree/master/Code) folder to access the matlab code for the directional source counting framework.

 The core files include the following functions: